Brewster H. Shaw: Personal life

 He is married and is the father of three children.
 His youngest son, Brandon (born in 1976), was murdered by carjackers in Austin, Texas in July 1997.

 Shaw is a descendant of William Brewster of the Mayflower.

 Awards and honors

-Shaw has earned numerous honors and awards including 28 medals in Vietnam.
-He received the Defense Superior Service Medal, the Air Force Distinguished Flying Cross with 7 Oak Leaf Cluster and the Defense Meritorious Service Medal.
+Shaw has earned numerous honors and awards including 28 medals in the Vietnam War.
+He received the Defense Superior Service Medal, the Air Force Distinguished Flying Cross with seven oak leaf clusters and the Defense Meritorious Service Medal.